Charismatic Cambodia Bike Tour

 Day 1: Siem Reap

-Our guide meets you post-lunch, 2 pm, at your hotel for a bike fit and later takes you on a short walking tour of Siem Reap.
+Our guide meets you post-lunch at 2 pm at your hotel for a bike fit followed by a brief walking tour of Siem Reap and ending with dinner.

 Day 2: Siem Reap